MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 > The DNR has invited you to help organize a statewide loon
 > survey next season.
 >
-> They want to perform a loon count once a week from the months of May to
+> In 2021, they would like to perform a loon count once a week from May to
-> October for the year 2021.
+> October at three sites across Minnesota.

 <br>